-Tying up any loose ends like receiving funds, signing forms, securing the documents for loans and liens, and making sure you get a clear title to the house prior to your purchase gets finalized are all parts of closing in which an escrow company is useful.
+Settling the last details like receiving funds, completing forms, obtaining the documents for loans and liens, and making sure you get a clear title to the property prior to your purchase gets finalized are all part of the job of the escrow company.

 - Title insurance policies

 - Terms of sale and any seller-assisted financing